+With approximately one-third of the water-sector utility workforce eligible to retire in the next 10 years, attracting and retaining good workers is a critical challenge for utilities like the RWA.
 The RWA reaches out to high school and college students to let them know about the variety of careers available at a water utility.
-This activity has included a weeklong program with Common Ground High School students, a daylong program with New Haven Junior Achievement students as well as students from Gateway Community College (GCC) and Southern Connecticut State University (SCSU) who tour our headquarters and Water Treatment Plants.
+This activity has included a weeklong program with Common Ground High School students, a daylong program with New Haven Junior Achievement students as well as students from Gateway Community College and Southern Connecticut State University, who tour our headquarters and water treatment plants.

 A landmark Public Utility Management Degree program was created as a solution to address the shortage of utility workers across the region.
-The RWA initiated and led the collaboration with GCC, SCSU and other utilities to develop the programs as a way to offer students a pathway to employment in the utility industry.
+The RWA initiated and led the collaboration with Gateway, Southern and other utilities to develop the programs as a way to offer students a pathway to employment in the utility industry.

-Students can begin pursuing an Associate's Degree in Public Utility Management at GCC.
-Following that, students can transfer to SCSU to complete their Bachelor of Science Degree in Public Utility Management.
+Students can begin pursuing an Associate's Degree in Public Utility Management at Gateway.
+Following that, students can transfer to Southern to complete their Bachelor of Science Degree in Public Utility Management.
 Both degrees offer a mix of courses designed to prepare students for work with a utility.
 Course subjects include environmental sustainability, financial accounting, asset and infrastructure management, and other subjects related to work in public utilities.
 Students graduating from these programs will be equipped to fill managerial and technical job openings at the RWA and other utilities.
-The RWA covers the full cost of tuition for current employees who enroll in these programs.
+The RWA covers the full cost of tuition for employees who enroll in these programs.
 The programs are new but growing.
-SCSU has 11 students enrolled in the program for the 2022 spring semester.
+SCSU had 11 students enrolled in the program for the 2023 spring semester.

 The RWA offers internships to these students and attends job fairs and other events where we can meet with them and discuss career opportunities.
-The RWA has hired graduates of these programs, and hopes to employ more as they grow.
+The RWA has hired four graduates of these programs, and hopes to employ more as the degree programs grow.